bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ go mod init github.com/bazel-contrib/Bazel-learning-paths/tutorials/go-code-tutorial
 ```

-Next use cobra-cli to create go root, rool and word files.
+Next use cobra-cli to create go root, root, and word files.
 Replace
 the NAME variable with your information.

 ```bash